-Click here to read the Spreading the Word preview brochures for the 2015 Vancouver Writers Fest.
+Click here to read the Spreading the Word brochure for the 2015 Vancouver Writers Fest.

 Festival events are lively, intimate and thought provoking, with plenty of opportunity for discussion and for audience members to ask questions of the writers.
 The authors at Festival events are carefully selected for their ability to engage students and get them excited about reading.
 Events cover a wide range of subject areas and mesh with BC curriculum goals.

 Local and visiting writers talk to students about reading and writing , and engage in lively discussions about books and the writing process.
 Reading with Writers events focus on disadvantaged schools and introduce students to authors who discuss what a writer does, how a book is created and how it ends up on the library shelf.

 Spreading the Word outreach programs introduce young learners to a diverse range of engaging writers and books, both in and out of the classroom, in new and exciting ways.
 The Writer in Residence program offers a one week experience for students to work intensively with an author, and for the author to give readings at local schools and community centers.